Bulimia nervosaEating disorders - bulimia

 Psychotherapy is a crucial part of bulimia treatment.
 Many people with bulimia have good results from cognitive behavioral therapy, which teaches you to replace negative thoughts and behaviors with healthy ones.

 Although there aren't any supplements that specifically treat bulimia, some may be good for your general health and well-being.
-Also, people with bulimia may not get enough of some vitamins and minerals, which can affect their health.
+Also, people with bulimia may fall short on some vitamins and minerals, which can affect their health.
 A better diet or taking supplements can help.

 Follow these nutritional tips: